EquiRatings Quality Index FAQ

 9. What do the ERQI colors mean?

-10. If a horse has a Yellow or Red ERQI does that mean I can’t compete him at that level?
+10. If a horse has an Amber or Red ERQI does that mean I can’t compete him at that level?

 ERQI is being used solely as an advisory tool in 2018.
 The USEA has no requirement for a horse to have a green ERQI to enter an event at the level in question.
 The ERQI should be treated as a guideline and the USEA strongly recommends that riders use ERQI and all the other tools at your disposal to make safe and informed decisions.